Visit Bwindi Impenetrable Forest – 10 – Top Things to Do and See

 CNN picked Bwindi Impenetrable Forest if May 2017 as one of Africa’s 5 Best Parks.
 Lonely Planet Picked Bwindi Impenetrable Forest as one of the most unusual Honeymoon Spots in the World.

-One could spend many days on a Bwindi Impenetrable Forest Safari – this is one of the most fantastic places in all of Africa – not to be found elsewhere – Bwindi Forest is unique and has much more to offer than the magnificent Mountain Gorillas
+You can spend a few days in and around Bwindi Impenetrable Forest.
+It is one of the most fantastic places in all of Africa – not to be found elsewhere – Bwindi Forest is unique, and it has much more to offer than the magnificent Mountain Gorillas.

-Due to its age, one can see plants and trees here, that are not found elsewhere.
-Bwindi Impenetrable Forest is a hidden pearl in Uganda awaiting to be discovered by you, though many come here, the focus is gorilla tracking the magic and wonder of the ancient forest are missed.
+Due to its age, one can see plants and trees here that are not found elsewhere.
+Bwindi Impenetrable Forest is a hidden pearl in Uganda awaiting to be discovered by you.
+However, many come here.
+The focus is on gorilla tracking; the magic and wonder of the ancient Forest are not to be missed.
 This 128 square mile park has much to offer – there are many activities that one can partake in, fantastic scenery, plants, wildlife, birds, primates, the list is endless.

 Bwindi Impenetrable Forest is one of the most bio-diverse forests in Africa with one of the best ecosystems on the Continent.

-In Bwindi Impenetrable Forest you can find over 120 species of mammals including Forest Elephants (hairier, smaller, smaller tusks, one extra toe on each foot), small antelopes such as Duikers, Bush pigs, Giant Forest Hogs, several small species of Cats.
+In Bwindi Impenetrable Forest, you can find over 120 species of mammals, including Forest Elephants (hairier, smaller, smaller tusks, one extra toe on each foot), small antelopes such as Duikers, Bush pigs, Giant Forest Hogs, several small species of Cats and various primates.

-Primates in abundance beyond Gorillas including Black-and-White Colobus Monkeys, L’Hoest’s Monkeys, De Brazza Monkeys, Red-tailed Monkeys, Blue Monkeys, Potto, Demidoff’s Galago, Spectacled Galago, Baboons, Chimpanzees.
+Primates are in abundance, including Black-and-White Colobus Monkeys, L’Hoest’s Monkeys, De Brazza Monkeys, Red-tailed Monkeys, Blue Monkeys, Potto, Demidoff’s Galago, Spectacled Galago, Baboons, Chimpanzees.

 Chimpanzees are found here but are rarely seen.
 It is estimated that there 300 to 400 of them.
-They have not been habituated and are seldom seen.
-They are not tracked here for conservation measures since following them would put more activity into the park aside from Gorilla Trekking.
+They have not been habituated here and are seldom seen.
+They are not tracked here for conservation measures since following them would put more activity into the Park aside from Gorilla Trekking.

-Bwindi Impenetrable Forest is a Birder’s Paradise with 348 species of birds including the African Green Broadbill and Shelley’s Crimson-wing.
-Other birds include the Francolin, Cinnamon-chested Bee-eaters, Green Tinkerbird, Mountain and Yellow-streaked Greenbuls, Mountain Masked and Chestnut –throated Apalises, Red-faced Woodland Warbler, White-browed Crombec, Ruwenzori Batis and White-tailed fly-catcher among others. ,
+Bwindi Impenetrable Forest is a Birder’s Paradise with 348 species of birds, including the African Green Broadbill and Shelley’s Crimson-wing.
+Other birds found here include the Francolin, Cinnamon-chested Bee-eaters, Green Tinkerbird, Mountain and Yellow-streaked Greenbuls, Mountain Masked, and Chestnut –throated Apalises, Red-faced Woodland Warbler, White-browed Crombec, Ruwenzori Batis and White-tailed fly-catcher and others..,

 Here are the 10 Top Things to Do and See in-near Bwindi Impenetrable Forest: